odinuv/web/en/apv/slides/relational-database/slides.md

 <section markdown='1'>
 ## Checkpoint
-- Why you shouldn't display the value of dumb (artificial) key to end-user?
+- Why shouldn't you display the value of a dumb (artificial) key to the end-user?
-- If one relation has X rows and another relation has Y rows, how many rows can have a theta-join of those relations?
+- If one relation has X rows and another relation has Y rows, how many rows can a theta-join of those relations have?
 - And how about an intersection?
 - Does every relation need to have a key?
 - How about a table?
-- What is difference between a relation and a (database) table?
+- What is the difference between a relation and a (database) table?
-- What is dot `.` used for in SQL?
+- What is a dot `.` used for in SQL?
 - Must every relation have a foreign key?
-- Is is possible to write union in SQL language?
+- Is is possible to write union in the SQL language?
 </section>